Miracle in Miami: Reactions

 Patriots head coach Bill Belichick was criticized after the game for substituting out safety Devin McCourty for tight end Rob Gronkowski, who missed the final tackle leading to Drake's touchdown.
 Retired Patriots players Rodney Harrison and Tedy Bruschi argued that it was a situational mistake to substitute Rob Gronkowski at safety, given that the Dolphins were too far from the end zone to attempt a conventional Hail Mary.
 While Gronkowski’s size could have been useful against such a play, his lack of speed and weaker tackling ability compared to a typical free safety proved disastrous in defending the Dolphins’ laterals.
 Both Devin McCourty—who was subbed out for Gronkowski—and fellow safety Duron Harmon noted after the game that they expected a lateral play, not a Hail Mary, based on the Dolphins’ field position.

 The press conference following this game is where the well-known "Nobody died" comment from Belichick hails from.
 Following the game he replied to questioning from reporters by saying, "Look it's the National Football League.
 Nobody died.
-Gotta big game against Pittsburgh this week."
+Got a big game against Pittsburgh this week."